Your First Transaction

 cd sandbox

-./sandbox up testnet
+./sandbox up dev

-This will install a Sandbox node connected to the Algorand TestNet.
+This will install and start private network.
 To read more about Algorand networks see Algorand Networks.

-Install SDK For Runtime¶
+Install Java SDK

 Algorand provides an SDK for Java.
 The instructions for installing the SDK are as follows.
 The Java SDK is available in the MVN repository and can be used in your Maven project by including the following dependency.

-Requirements: Java SDK requires Java 7+ and Android minSdkVersion 16+.
+Java SDK requires Java 7+ and Android minSdkVersion 16+.
 Check for the latest version of the Java SDK here.

 <dependency>